v1.2 - June 2026

 Conduct a baseline measurement of your AI maturity using the Maturity Assessment to identify improvement areas.

-This is just the beginning — the full book contains 12 knowledge areas, 19 roles, 5 templates and 205 pages of practical guidelines.
+This is just the beginning - the full book contains 13 knowledge areas, 20 roles, 22 failure modes, 5 templates and 287 pages of practical guidance.

 View the full e-book